realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 ### 1. Gospel-Centered

-* **The Message:** God's holiness, human sin, Christ's sacrificial death and resurrection, and the invitation to repentance and faith.
+* **The Message:** God's holiness, human sin, Messiah's sacrificial death and resurrection, and the invitation to repentance and faith.
 * **The Power:** Trust in the Gospel itself as the power of God for salvation (Romans 1:16).

 ### 2. Spirit-Led